DarkPlaying/DarkPlaying/README.md

   <img src="https://i.gifer.com/74pZ.gif" alt="Technical Proficiency GIF" width="200"/>
 </div>

 Hello there!
-I'm [Your Full Name], a dynamic and versatile professional in the realms of software development and cybersecurity.
+I'm Sanjay.M, a dynamic and versatile professional in the realms of software development and cybersecurity.
 With a robust skill set and a passion for crafting innovative solutions, I bring a unique blend of creativity and security expertise to the tech world.

 ## 🛠️ Technical Proficiency: